November 30, 2002.11.30.02. - lead on, dr. slaughter - part 2 [imogen] *fv[north jersey, at the morgue, cont'd from previous scene]

 gaze dropping to the little OshKosh overalls tucked neatly around the folded body

-dark umber slowly finding the features left behind after the processes that are so far from natural
+dark umber slowly finding the features left behind after the processes that are so far from naturalmost would be sick

 most would feel their stomach's rising in revolt